Stock Markets Rally With Tech In Focus - UrduPoint

 Stock Markets Rally With Tech In Focus

-London, (UrduPoint / Pakistan Point News - 26th Feb, 2025) Asian and European stock markets rallied Wednesday, helped by renewed positivity over the tech sector, analysts said.
+London, (UrduPoint / Pakistan Point News - 27th Feb, 2025) Global stock markets rallied Wednesday, helped by renewed positivity over the tech sector, analysts said.

+Shares in Nvidia, the world's leading generative AI chipmaker, rebounded more than three percent at the start of trading in New York with the company set to announce its results after the closing bell.

 Hong Kong closed up more than three percent, with investors snapping up stocks following a poor start to the week sparked by fresh concerns over US President Donald Trump's tariff plans.

-In Europe, Paris and Frankfurt led the way with gains of more than one percent nearing the half-way stage.
+In Europe, Paris and Frankfurt led the way with gains of around one percent in afternoon trading.

 The dollar gained against main rivals and oil prices steadied.

+Wall Street pushed higher at the opening bell, with the tech-heavy Nasdaq Composite index rising 0.4 percent.

-Traders brushed off a disappointing Tuesday for much of Wall Street that followed more weak US economic data.
+Traders brushed off a disappointing Tuesday that followed more weak US economic data, with traders looking keenly to Nvidia's results.

-After resumption of "a rally in the Chinese tech sector (...) the big news awaiting the markets later today is the quarterly earnings report from Nvidia", noted AJ Bell investment director Russ Mould.

-"Such is its weighting and its importance to the all-pervasive AI theme, the results could have a significant impact on market sentiment," he added.
+The company's guidance "could be pivotal, not just for the company, but in setting overall market direction, at least in the short term", said Trade Nation analyst David Morrison.

+"This will be the first earnings update from the company since Chinese upstart DeepSeek managed to upset the US's generative AI industry by producing an assistant of equivalent quality but at a fraction of the cost," he said.

+DeepSeek's unveiling of its chatbot threw US tech titans into a tail spin as it undermined their massive AI investments and their high stock valuations.

+Nvidia's shares have taken a beating in recent sessions and overall US tech shares, which helped drive the market to record highs at the end of last year, have stumbled in 2025.

-Hong Kong's stock market rally comes as investors snap up long-neglected tech names, after Chinese startup DeepSeek unveiled a chatbot last month that upended the AI universe.
+Hong Kong's stock market rally came as investors snapped up long-neglected tech names, after DeepSeek sparked renewed interest in the sector.

 Beijing's moves to bring the firms in from the cold after years of government crackdowns on the industry also boosted sentiment.